About me

 PRE-LAUNCH APPROVAL

-Two final check-ins - one week before launch and a few days before go-live.
+Two final check-ins.
+One week before launch and a few days before go-live.
 Nothing launches without your explicit sign-off.
 No nasty surprises, no 'hope you like it' emails.

 05.